 We break through the problems and pressures faced daily, with our foot on the accelerator of divine love that leaves us free of anxiety, even before we deserve a break.
+In a grace mindset, God mends our past, mindfulness delights our present, & hope offers a future worth living.
+In works mindset we regret our past, attempt to fix our present, and often fear our future.
+Grace is as real for me as it is unconditional, divine and loving to any who embrace its wonder.

 The brain kicks in with grace as an adrenaline of sorts that gets us going again after we slip or fail.
 Whenever we embrace God’s grace through faith we create a neural pathway along which unconditional love flows to us, within us and through us.